-Although not a standard part of 7 panel or 10 panel drug tests, the EtG test does play an important role in screening for alcohol consumption by checking for the presence of metabolites that are produced by the body after drinking.
+Although not a standard part of the 8 panel drug test, 9 panel drug test or 10 panel drug tests, the EtG test does play an important role in screening for alcohol consumption by checking for the presence of metabolites that are produced by the body after drinking.

 Components of this test include ethyl glucuronide and ethyl sulfate.
 Ethyl glucuronide is a metabolite of ethanol that is formed by a process in the body known as glucoronidation after drinking alcohol or ethanol.
 Ethyl sulfate, also known as sulfovinic acid is another component measured in this urine test and has been utilized as a screening biomarker for alcohol consumption.
 If you are wondering how long alcohol can be detected in the urine, research indicates that EtG may be detectable for up to eighty hours (hence the name 80-hour EtG test) and EtS may be detectable for twenty four hours after alcohol consumption.
 EtS is typically found at lower concentrations than EtG in the urine and the EtG / EtS ratio is sometimes used to confirm the accuracy of EtG urine test results.

 This EtG urine test is frequently used as a screening marker to check if someone is drinking alcohol (ethanol) when they are not supposed to be doing so.
 Examples of situations during which people might be required to get their EtG levels tested include being part of an alcohol abstinence program, school, the military and for professional reasons.